-Previously in this Python Tutorial, we have already learned what Python Lists are and how to use them.
-We also understood Python list comprehensions in brief.
-In this section, we will go in the depths of Python List comprehension and understand why we need it.
-In case you want to jump to a specific topic in this Python List Comprehension tutorial, following is the list of all the topics that we will cover in this section.
+Previously in this Python tutorial, we have already learned what Python lists are and how to use them.
+We have also understood list comprehension Python.
+In this section, we will go deep into list comprehension Python and understand why we need it.
+Following is the list of all topics that we will cover in this section:

-Some of the programming languages have a syntactic construct called List comprehension for creating lists on the basis of existing lists.
+Some of the programming languages have a syntactic construct called list comprehension for creating lists on the basis of existing lists.
 Python is one such language.
-In other words, List comprehensions are used for converting one list into another list or creating a new list from another iterables.
+In other words, list comprehensions are used for converting one list into another list or creating a new list from other iterables.

-Python List is a compound datatype in python where you can group together various values.
-These values need not be of same type, you can combine Boolean, string and integer values together and save them as Lists.
+Python list is a compound data type in Python where we can group together various values.
+These values need not be of the same type; we can combine Boolean, string, and integer values together and save them as lists.

-The syntax of Python List comprehension consists of square brackets inside of which we write an expressions followed by a “for clause”, then more “for or if clauses” as needed.
+The syntax of List comprehension Python consists of square brackets inside of which we write an expressions followed by a “for clause” and then by more “for or if clauses” as needed.

 The expressions can be anything.
-You can input any kind of object in the lists.
+We can input any kind of object in the lists.

-When compared to normal Python Lists syntax, the above syntax is equivalent to
+When compared to a normal Python Lists syntax, the above syntax is equivalent to

 Thus we can replace the following code for defining and creating a list in Python:

-With the following equivalent code in Python List Comprehension to obtain the same result:
+Following is the equivalent code in List Comprehension Python to obtain the same result:

 List comprehension is an elegant and concise way of creating a list in Python.
 There are many benefits of using Python List comprehensions and the most basic benefit can be seen from the syntax alone.
 We reduced three lines of code into one liner.
 Not just that but the code in Python List comprehension is much faster also.
 With Python List comprehension, instead of having to resize the list on runtime, python will now allocate the list’s memory first, which makes it faster in this case.